 Wishing you and your honey were heading to a quaint B&B for Valentine’s Day?
 Dreaming of boarding a plane to Paris for a romantic getaway?
 Needing a day of relaxation and pampering at a spa?

-Yeah, me too, but most of us only dream about those kinds of experiences.
+Yeah, me too, but with young kids at home we often only dream about those kinds of experiences.
 Real life is usually not that romantic or dreamy.
-If you have kids at home or a shortage of funds (or both), any dream of a real Sweet Escape this Valentine’s Day will likely result in disappointment (or will at least require a lowering of expectations.)
+If you have kids at home or a shortage of funds (or both), any dream of a real escape this Valentine’s Day will likely result in disappointment (or will at least require a lowering of expectations!)

 Your writings are always so inspiring!
 Have a great day!